 Optimizing for this kind of workforce begins with recruiting but must be carried through to ongoing HR processes.
 Below are three areas of focus for establishing superior digital and hybrid teams.

 1) Increase your reach effectively.
 When the office location isn’t a factor for hiring, and potential candidates can come from – and work from – literally anywhere on earth, businesses have an opportunity to employ the best of the best.
-But, without geographic restrictions, the number of applicants will increase significantly.
-No human resources or recruiting team should attempt to manage that kind of influx of information without an Applicant Tracking System (ATS).
+But, without geographic restrictions, the number of candidates will increase significantly.
+No human resources or recruiting team should attempt to manage that kind of influx of information without an Candidate Tracking System (ATS).
 An efficient digital workforce has to have the right digital tools in place right from the start.

 2) Expand pre-employment screening.
 Process management tools, whether digital or not, can sometimes only assist with the expected.
 Templated information – like on a job application – provides important information that’s limited to the recruiting aspect of HR.
 Pre-employment background screening is a powerful tool to have in your toolbox when it’s time to finalize a candidate for hire.
 A third-party pre-employment background screening service can incorporate very unpredictable resources – like a candidate’s social media presence – into your screening process effectively, and without added legal risks.